SkyeJxn/understand_the_matrix/README.md

 ## Documentation

 The component documentation was created using JSDoc.
-You can find the is [here](https://skyejxn.github.io/understand_the_matrix/index.html).
+You can find the link to the docs [here](https://skyejxn.github.io/understand_the_matrix/index.html).